-Line 6 and 7 of lock_acquire make the operation of acquiring a lock atomic by disabling all interrupts, but saving them for resumption at the end of the function (Line 31).
+31).
 In Line 8, the interesting code with respect to scheduling starts: we first check whether the lock is already taken (its value is then 0 indicating "already taken", or 1 for being "free").
 In case the lock is taken, we enter the if-branch inserting the current thread into the waiting queue of this lock (Line 9).
 The waiting queue is referenced in the usual C-way as &lock->wq.
 Next, we record that the current thread is waiting for the lock (Line 10).
-Thus we established two pointers: one in the waiting queue of the lock pointing to the current thread, and the other from the currend thread pointing to the lock.
-According to our specification in Section 2 and the properties we were able to prove for P, we need to "chase" all the dependants in the RAG (Resource Allocation Graph) and update their current precedence; however we only have to do this as long as there is change in the current precedence.
+Thus we established two pointers: one in the waiting queue of the lock pointing to the current thread, and the other from the current thread pointing to the lock.
+According to our specification in Section 2 and the properties we were able to prove for P, we need to "chase" all the ancestor threads in the RAG and update their current precedence; however we only have to do this as long as there is change in the current precedence.